 Wake up early if needed (it’s actually what we suggest!) and get it done because you know that you’ll be proud of yourself for doing it, energized for the day ahead and happy to have stuck to your workout routine.
 It doesn't have to be the same thing you do daily, mix it up, get creative and have fun with it!

 Click here for over 9 pages of Travel Workouts, FREE!

 Bring them with you!
 When planning what to bring, imagine you didn’t have access to food.
 What would you need?
 We recommend bringing protein powder for shakes (put 1-2 scoops in a zip lock bag.
-Make as many bags as you need, we’ve taken 10 bags on our trips before!), RxBars, Quest Bars, beef jerky, Fuel For Fire and nuts.
+Make as many bags as you need, we’ve taken 10 bags on our trips before!), RxBars, Quest Bars, beef jerky, Fuel For Fire, tuna packets, and nuts.
 Bring enough snacks that fit your macros so you would be able to have a “meal” out of them if needed…for multiple days.
 That’s called planning.
 Even if you don’t eat your snacks, you can bring them home and have them for a time when you do need them.